 How to Correctly Charge a Laptop Battery

 When it comes to charging a battery, there are too many things that we are led to believe.
 Some of these are based on facts, while some are just fantasy.

-Below, we will discuss how to properly care and charge your laptop battery.
+Below, we will discuss how to properly care for and charge your laptop battery.